 Michael Brooke <firstname.lastname@example.org>

-The classic Aston Martin seen in the Bagleys' garage belonged to writer/director Bruce Robinson.
+The classic Aston Martin seen (under a dust sheet) in the Bagleys' garage belonged to writer/director Bruce Robinson.
 A 1961 DB4 Convertible of which only 70 were made, he owned it for 30 years and it was auctioned off in 2008.
-See more »
+It was also to be seen in the background of Withnail & I, when the boys leave London for their 'weekend in the country' See more »

 Denis Dimbleby Bagley: